CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

             (e.g., `/iplant/home/your_file_location`) so that all of your metadata spreadsheets will be in one location on the Data Store.

-4. To apply the metadata, in the Data window, select (checkbox) the name of the **folder** containing the data files to which you want to apply the metadata in bulk.
+4. To apply the metadata, select (checkbox) in the Data window the name of the **folder** containing the data files to which you want to apply the metadata in bulk.
 5. Click the **More Actions** menu, select 'Apply Bulk Metadata';